cncounter/translation/tiemao_2017/12_JVMInternals/12_JVMInternals.md

 ### Classloader

 The JVM starts up by loading an initial class using the bootstrap classloader.
-The class is then linked and initialized before <span class="keyword">public static void main(String[])</span> is invoked.
+The class is then linked and initialized before `public static void main(String[])` is invoked.
 The execution of this method will in turn drive the loading, linking and initialization of additional classes and interfaces as required.

 **Loading** is the process of finding the class file that represents the class or interface type with a particular name and reading it into a byte array.
 Next the bytes are parsed to confirm they represent a Class object and have the correct major and minor versions.
 Any class or interface named as a direct superclass is also loaded.
 Once this is completed a class or interface object is created from the binary representation.